hotosm/fmtm/docs/dev/Production.md

 gzip -9 > "$backup_filename"
 ```

+> Note: if you are dumping to import into a pre-existing
+> database, you should also include the --clean flag.
+>
+> This will drop the existing tables prior to import,
+> and should prevent conflicts.

 ## Manual Database Restores

+The restore should be as easy as:

 ```bash
 # On a different machine (else change the container name)